Silicosis is a long-term lung disease caused by inhaling large amounts of crystalline silica dust, usually over many years.

 - a computerised tomography (CT) scan of your chest to produce more detailed images of your lungs

 - lung function testing (spirometry), which involves breathing into a machine called a spirometer to assess how well your lungs are working

-You may also be asked to have a test for TB, as you're more likely to get TB if you have silicosis.
+A test for TB may also be recommended because you're more likely to get TB if you have silicosis.

 You'll be given a course of antibiotics if you develop a bacterial chest infection.

 In very severe cases, a lung transplant may be an option, although there are strict health requirements to meet before this will be considered.

 Silicosis can be prevented by avoiding prolonged exposure to silica dust.

 In the UK, all workplaces must comply with The Control of Substances Hazardous to Health Regulations 2002, which sets a workplace exposure limit for silica.

 - warn you about any risks to your health